zasweene/FinalProj/README.md

 # Final Project

 This solution is built around the 'rx_sniff.c' file.
-All configurations and dependencies are set up for the compilation of 'rx_sniff.c'.
+All of the file dependencies are set up for the compilation of 'rx_sniff.c'.

 ## Flashing New Programs